-In May 2021, the Financial Accounting Standards Board ("FASB") issued accounting standards update ("ASU") 2021-04-Earnings Per Share (Topic 260), Debt- Modifications and Extinguishments (Subtopic 470-50), Compensation-Stock Compensation (Topic 718), and Derivatives and Hedging-Contracts in Entity's Own Equity (Subtopic 815-40): Issuer's Accounting for Certain Modifications or Exchanges of Freestanding Equity-Classified Written Call Options, to clarify and reduce diversity in an issuer's accounting for modifications or exchanges of freestanding equity-classified written call options (for example, warrants) that remain equity classified after modification or exchange.
+In May 2021, the Financial Accounting Standards Board ("FASB") issued accounting standards update ("ASU") 2021-04 - Earnings Per Share (Topic 260), Debt - Modifications and Extinguishments (Subtopic 470-50), Compensation - Stock Compensation (Topic 718), and Derivatives and Hedging - Contracts in Entity's Own Equity (Subtopic 815-40): Issuer's Accounting for Certain Modifications or Exchanges of Freestanding Equity-Classified Written Call Options, to clarify and reduce diversity in an issuer's accounting for modifications or exchanges of freestanding equity-classified written call options (for example, warrants) that remain equity classified after modification or exchange.
 The amendments in this ASU are effective for public and nonpublic entities for fiscal years beginning after December 15, 2021, and interim periods with fiscal years beginning after December 15, 2021.
 Early adoption was permitted, including adoption in an interim period.
 The adoption of this pronouncement during the year ended December 31, 2022 had no impact on our accompanying consolidated financial statements.

 In August 2020, the FASB issued ASU No. 2020-06, Accounting for Convertible Instruments and Contracts in an Entity's Own Equity ("ASU 2020-06"), which simplifies an issuer's accounting for convertible instruments by reducing the number of accounting models that require separate accounting for embedded conversion features.
 ASU 2020-06 also simplifies the settlement assessment that entities are required to perform to determine whether a contract qualifies for equity classification and makes targeted improvements to the disclosures for convertible instruments and earnings-per-share (EPS) guidance.
 This update will be effective for the Company's fiscal years beginning after December 15, 2023, and interim periods within those fiscal years.
 Early adoption is permitted, but no earlier than fiscal years beginning after December 15, 2020, and interim periods within those fiscal years.
-Early adoption is permitted, but no earlier than fiscal years beginning after December 15, 2020, and interim periods within those fiscal years.
-Early adoption the new guidance through either a modified retrospective method of transition or a fully retrospective method of transition.
+Entities can elect to adopt the new guidance through either a modified retrospective method of transition or a fully retrospective method of transition.
 The Company has elected to adopt the standard early using the modified retrospective method of transition with effect from January 1, 2022.
 At the time of adoption this did not have a material impact on the consolidated financial statements.
 However, ASU 2020-06 precluded the Company from having to record a derivative liability for convertible notes entered into during the year ended December 31, 2022.